 Weekend: We anticipate that most of the students in the Saturday or Sunday program will be working full time during the program.
 All classes are held on Saturday or Sunday to limit conflict with normal work schedules.

 Are there prerequisites for admission into the CAAP program?

 Yes.
 Applicants must have a bachelor’s degree from a regionally accredited U.S. college or university or a foreign equivalent.
-Applicants must submit an official transcript showing the degree has been conferred.
+Applicants must submit an official transcript documenting conferral of the degree including final cumulative GPA.

-Students who have earned a master’s degree may choose to submit their official transcripts from their completed master’s program in lieu of undergraduate transcripts.
-All international transcripts must be evaluated.
+All international transcripts must be evaluated by any California Board of Accountancy approved evaluation service.
 Evaluations must show U.S. bachelor degree equivalency and final cumulative grade point average.